Elimination Method Calculator

 Once we have found the value of this variable, we substitute it into one of the original equations.
 This way, we obtain another equation with one variable.
 We solve it and that's it!
 This is how we use the elimination method to solve the system of equations.
 Go to the next section to learn more about the elimination method steps.

 Let us not forget about other methods for solving systems of linear equations!
-Once you have learned how to do the elimination method, you can move onto the substitution method, the Gaussian elimination method, or, if you are already familiar with the concept of matrix determinant, Cramer's rule.
+Once you have learned how to do the elimination method, you make sure to visit the following Omni tools:

 Elimination method system of equations steps

 You already know what the elimination method is all about, so let's discuss how to do the elimination method when given a specific system of linear equations in more detail.

 If needed, rearrange the equations so that the variables appear in the same order.